Vacancies

 At Cumbria Futures Federation we work at the heart of our communities.
 Our small secondary schools are inclusive, welcoming and ambitious.
 With a wide range of abilities in each class and an innovative curriculum, our ‘Good’ schools punch well above their weight and provide a unique experience for our students.

-If you feel you share our values, then we would like to hear from you.
 For an informal conversation about the role and what it is like working for us, please contact the school office to arrange a chat with our Headteacher or Deputy Headteacher.

-Job Description
+Job Description – Classroom Teacher

 TO APPLY

-Send with a covering letter outlining why you are the right person for this job to our school office Contact us here
+Complete the application form and send with a covering letter outlining why you are the right person for this job to:

 TO APPLY

-Send with a covering letter outlining why you are the right person for this job to:
+Complete the application form and send with a covering letter outlining why you are the right person for this job to:

 beaconhill@beaconhill.cumbria.sch.uk